Dear Reader

 Chapter 1

 The music man sang with hard memory glinting in his eye.
-His voice rang out like gravel tumbling down a mountainside.
-A calloused thumb strummed rolling thunder on his guitar.
-His fingers plucked a lightning strike.
-The notes of his tune reached into the dimly lit tavern, arcing out to fall on deaf ears.
-His song ran as an abstract undercurrent to whatever thoughts pulled the patron’s eyes to the tabletops.
-Only the fire in its grate, burnt low by the late hour, did him the courtesy of dancing to his song.
+His voice rang out like gravel tumbling down a mountainside as his callused thumb strummed a rolling thunder on his guitar.
+The singer’s fingers plucked a lightning strike.
+The melancholy notes of his tune reached into the dimly lit tavern, arcing out to fall on deaf ears.
+His song ran as an abstract undercurrent to whatever thoughts pulled the patrons’ eyes to the tabletops.
+Only the fire in its grate, burned low by the late hour, did him the courtesy of dancing to his song.

-Roy Yawburg noted this, taking it in with a practiced eye.
-He hid a low curse behind a yawn as his two hands took over from his voice in the finishing of his song.
-His purse would be light by night's end.
+Roy Yawburg noted this, taking it in with a practised eye.
+He hid a low curse behind a yawn as his two hands took over from his voice in the finishing of his song, fearing that his purse would still be light by night’s end.
 The lack of gratuity, he knew, couldn’t be blamed on the townspeople clustered around the rough-sawn tables.
 Nor blamed on the economic woes that gripped the tavern, sat as it was in the hamlet of Gruss on the northern edge of the province of Yinsk.
-Roy could, however, blame it on the iron and leather clad foot resting on the stool in the corner of the room.
+Roy could, however, blame it on the iron- and leather-clad foot resting on a stool in the corner of the room.

 The proprietor of the boot sat quietly, doing nothing to elicit the furtive looks the humble citizens of Gruss sent her way.
 But her garb demanded it.
-Steal armor wrapped in leather.
-She wore the practical cloth of her trade.
-A grey overcoat, still about her shoulders, hid a sword and twin flintlock pistols.
+Steel armour wrapped in leather.
+She wore the practical cloth of her trade: a grey overcoat, still about her shoulders, hid a sword and twin flintlock pistols.
 A Griever, and a veteran of her craft, if the scars upon her armour were anything to judge by.
 Life’s experience told Roy they were.
 But long gone were the days when he had had to worry about such people, and the men in high places who commanded them.
 He was but a traveller now.

 The room began to empty.
 Stooped backs, now straightened by the music man’s promise of easier times ahead, left through the tavern’s single door.
-Roy was only slightly surprised to see the worn crushed velvet of his hat, placed on the duckboard stage before him, playing host to copper and tin coins.
+Roy was only slightly surprised to see the worn crushed velvet of his hat, placed on the duckboard stage before him, now playing host to copper and tin coins.
 Such had always been his skill to inspire the mobs.
 A skill he had honed over his fifty-odd years.
-Roy finished packing his things in the glow of the few candles the barkeep had left lit.
+Roy rose and set his guitar aside, then finished packing his things in the glow of the few candles the barkeep had left lit.

 “Feels like years since I’ve heard that tune, Rhymer,” said the man.
-“My thanks to ya.
-It’s been a stretch since fair Gruss, and the people wrapped in these here walls have found reason to smile.
+“My thanks to ye.
+It’s been a stretch since the people wrapped in these here walls have found reason to smile.
 Despite the best efforts of our good king.”

-“The smiles are fewer and fewer the further I travel north from the central kingdoms,” replied Roy, referencing the focal point of power on the continent, some five hundred leagues south.
-“Why are so many hands in your bar this evening, this late in autumn, ought they not be resting for an early morning harvesting the grain?”
+“The smiles are fewer and fewer the further north I travel from the Central Kingdoms,” replied Roy, referencing the focal point of power on the continent, some five hundred leagues south.
+“Why were so many hands in your bar this evening, this late in autumn?
+Ought they not be resting for an early morning harvesting the grain?”

 The barkeep grunted in agreement before replying.